patrick-in-Bklyn/tidy_data/README.md

         1. Take the merged data from the train.txt and test.txt files.
         2. filter the data sucessively by subject and then by activity
-        3. calculate the mean of each column in the subset. create a frame of all means.
+        3. calculate the mean of each column in the subset.
-        4. resulting table has dimensions of 180 rows x 564 columns
+        4. take original variables.txt file and reformat to R standard.

+        4. create a frame of all subset means and bind to row_names.
-        5. the first 3 columns are name columns (activity, activity.code and subject)
+        5. The first 3 columns of this frame are titles for row names (activity, activity.code and subject)
         6. there are 561 columns of output data.
-        7. naming here was to add the word mean to each re-formatted variable

-                "tBodyAcc-mean()-X" was transformed to "mean.t.body.acc.mean.x"
+        columns:        "tBodyAcc-mean()-X" was transformed to "mean.t.body.acc.mean.x"
+        Rows            WALKING_DOWNSTAIRS was transformed to walking.downstairs

+        8. resulting table has dimensions of 180 rows x 564 columns
-        8. This array is saved to a file entitled "tidy_means.txt" in the parent dir.
+        9. This array is saved to a file entitled "tidy_means.txt" in the parent dir.